-Making a claim on a bond in Florida has a lot of specific requirements and deadlines that must be met in order to secure the right to payment through a bond.
+Payment bonds are especially helpful in Florida because public projects are not subject to a claim of lien.
+However, payment bonds in Florida have a lot of specific requirements and time periods that you must meet in order to secure the right to payment through a bond.
 Florida legislature has new changes coming to the payment bond claim process, specifically to the Florida Notice of Nonpayment.
-It is crucial that all contractors and suppliers working within the state be aware of and comply with these changes.
-Read on to find out how changes will affect you.
+It is crucial that general contractor, material suppliers, and all other contractors working within the state be aware of and comply with these changes.
+Read on to find out how changes will affect your lien rights.

 Florida HB 1247: Changes to the bond claim process

 Florida House Bill 1247 will make some substantive changes to the laws regulating Florida construction bonds.
-This bill will go into effect soon and will apply to payment bonds that are issued on or after October 1, 2019.
+This bill will go into effect soon and will apply to payment bonds issued on or after October 1, 2019.
 Although there are several changes, the most notable ones are those concerning how to perfect a claim against a contractor payment bond using a Notice of Nonpayment.
-These changes affect both Fl.
-Stat. §255.05 and §713.23 which regulate public and private bond claims respectively.
+These changes affect both Florida Statutes §255.05 and §713.23 which regulate public and private bond claims respectively.

-Under the current law, the Florida Notice of Nonpayment merely had to be a written notice with a description of the labor, services, or materials provided and the unpaid amount.
+Under the current law, the Florida Notice of Nonpayment merely had include written notice with a description of the labor, services, or materials and the unpaid amount.
 That’s not much to go on.
 When these new changes go into effect, this notice will be drastically altered by requiring a statutory form and the inclusion of additional information that will affect its validity.

 As far as the additional information that must be provided, the Notice of Nonpayment should also include: